mymonero/mymonero-app-js/README.md

 If you're testing a pre-release version of this app and need to verify its behavior in production mode or want to obtain an installable release bundle, see [Packaging the App for Production Mode](./docs/PRODUCTION_BUILDS.md).

 If you want to run the browser build which is provided in the releases, simply unzip it, `cd` into the browser_build directory, then run `python -m SimpleHTTPServer 9100` (replacing the port with one of your choice if needed).
+Then, open your browser of choice and navigate to `http://localhost:9100`.

 ## Running in Development Mode